polkadot-fellows/Evaluations/argument/georgepisaltu/0009-georgepisaltu-rank3-promotion.md

 While I have been contributing to Polkadot core protocols or components for more than two years now, I was late to officially join the Fellowship, therefore showing a shorter tenure on-chain and applying for the fast promotion.
-I have previously made public a letter where I advocated for a rank 2 promotion which was never put to a vote, so naturally some of the arguments there are present in this letter as well.

 Most of the components of Proof of Personhood are now publicly available on testnets such as Paseo, but the source code will be open-sourced at a later date.
 I accept that the arguments which could be